 In addition to the large number of people who come to the state and who continue to deepen our pool of high-quality talent, our world-renowned education system graduates thousands of students into the state's workforce each year.
-Several training programs from a variety of organizations prepare more workers for skilled positions that are tailored to the specific needs of companies.
+Several training programs from a variety of organizations prepare more workers for qualified positions that fit the specific needs of companies.

-Add to that its central East Coast location, moderate climate, and relatively low cost of living, and it's easy to understand why North Carolina is the ninth most populous state in the US.North Carolina enjoys a lower cost of living than the national average, along with a high level of personal satisfaction.
+Add to that its central East Coast location, moderate climate, and relatively low cost of living, and it's easy to understand why North Carolina is the ninth most populous state in the U. S. North Carolina enjoys a lower cost of living than the national average, along with a high level of personal satisfaction.
 If you're looking for easy access to domestic and global markets, look no further than North Carolina.

-Practical help is provided in building business teams, locating flexible spaces for growth, accessing financing, receiving legal advice, establishing marketing strategies and providing tax advice.Greenboro, Fayetteville and Raleigh are just three of the best cities in North Carolina when it comes to business locations.
+Practical help is provided to form business teams, locate flexible spaces to grow, access financing, receive legal advice, establish marketing strategies and provide tax advice.
+Greensboro's Small and Emerging Business Assistance program ensures that local businesses have the resources they need to succeed from start to finish.
+But those workers have some of the highest salaries in the nation, which hurts the state's position on the cost of doing business.
 The Fayetteville Regional Chamber of Commerce partners with organizations across the area to help businesses establish themselves locally, succeed and grow.

 Raleigh has been ranked as the best business climate in the country by Site Selection magazine for ten out of the last twelve years.
 Fayetteville ranks seventh nationally as a business center due to its strong industrial base along with its extremely hardworking local workforce.
 This promotes economic development in the city and provides an enriching environment for entrepreneurs while boosting business growth.
 Businesses and their employees thrive on investments in customized training and education programs, while the low-cost business climate encourages innovation and aggressive hiring of external companies as well as helping local small businesses.